parsaeisa/Go_practice/test/readme.md

 ### 2. Setup suite

-This is the stage that we initiate our dependencies in :
+This method runs just one time at the beginning.

 ```go
 func (suite ServerTestSuite) SetupSuite() {